 The entire weed and its fruit is eaten by wildlife and is also a fantastic food producer for trout.
 The weed foliage also provides good habitat for aquatic animals.

 Horned Pondweed grows aggressively.
 This aggressive growth will form dense mats that interfere with fishing, boating and swimming.
 The water temperature and oxygen levels will also be reduced when these aquatic weed mats begin to die in late Summer.

 1) Physical removal using both Weed Raker and Weed Razer is an option for seed and root reduction.
 Seeds viability is low but will vary from year to year.
 Physical removal by weed raking or weed cutting can be difficult, because new weeds can sprout from seeds and rhizome fragments left behind.
 Repeated mowing may also produce short term results.

-2) Restore Liquid and Sonar Granular are both fluridone based aquatic herbicides.
+2) Fluridone Liquid and Sonar Granular are both fluridone based aquatic herbicides.
 They are best applied early season, prior to seed, when new weeds begin to sprout.
 Both pond weed killers must be applied to an entire pond or a minimum of 5 acres, and cannot be used for spot treatment.

 3) Aquathol Super K Granular and Hydrothol Granular are both endothall based, fast-acting contact options.
 They are best applied prior to seed, when new growth is 12-14” tall and water temperature is 65°F or warmer.
 Repeat treatment may be needed to contact all the foliage.